Licentiate (degree): Peru

-The Bachelor of Arts and the Bachelor of Science in the Anglo-Saxon universities are awarded upon completion of studies.
-In Peru, "Bachiller" is also awarded automatically for having completed all the courses required for obtaining the first academic degree.
-In Perú, A "Bachiller" degree is the first academic degree and allows one to enroll in a master's degree course.
+In Peru, "Bachiller" is awarded automatically for having completed all the courses required for obtaining the first academic degree.
+In Peru, a "Bachiller" degree is the first academic degree and allows one to enroll in a master's degree course.
 The master's degree is the second degree and it allows you to get a Doctor's degree (equivalent to a PhD).

 The "Licenciatura" in Peru is not considered an academic degree, but rather a "Professional Title" within a specific profession which allows you to work in positions outside academia and perform as an independent professional in the Republic of Peru.
 Most professions require the "Licenciatura" or "Professional Title" to be able to register with professional association or society (Colegio Profesional).
 To obtain a "Licenciatura" it is required to either pass an additional test or defend a thesis.
 Although most Bachelor courses in Peru require to complete "Thesis work" or "Thesis seminars" modules(usually developing a research project during the last two semesters of the course) to obtain the degree, it is not mandatory to defend it.
 To obtain a "Licenciatura" or "Título Profesional" the student is required to write a thesis (usually that developed during their bachelor course), and pass their viva voce.
 Alternatively, it is possible to complete a written exam and then an oral examination in front of a group of professors (who are registered in the professional college/body of that specific profession).
 With this last option, it is usually required to have at least one year of professional experience in the relevant field of studies.
 Therefore, for some professions which used to be called "carreras largas" or long careers (e.g. dentistry, law, psychology and medicine), the student requires more than five years of studies or ten semesters to become a member of a professional body.

 Nowadays, some universities do not use the word Licenciado or Licenciada as a prefix before the professional title, e.g. Licenciado/a en Farmacia y Bioquímica (Licentiate in Pharmacy and Biochemistry) in their certificates.
 Instead they use Químico Farmacéutico, the same happens in with the other professions (i.e. Enfermero, Ingeniero, Psicólogo.)
 In such cases, both written titles are equivalent.
-The Professional Titles in Peru are equivalent to the professional degrees in the Anglo-Saxon countries, therefore if a person obtained a Master in Counselling degree in the US will need to complete the university studies in Peru in order to obtain the Licenciate or Title of Psychologist and then the Licensure at the Colegio de Psicólogos del Perú.
-In Perú the Professional Title of Psicólogo is similar to the Psy.D. in the Anglo-Saxon degree.
+The Professional Titles in Peru are equivalent to the professional degrees in the US, therefore if a person obtained a Master in Counselling degree in the US will need to complete the university studies in Peru in order to obtain the Licenciate or Title of Psychologist and then the Licensure at the Colegio de Psicólogos del Perú.
+In Peru the Professional Title of Psicólogo is similar to the Psy.D which is given in the US.